-- The sub-block edges adjacent to the sub-block gap shall be determined using the specified FOffset_high and FOffset_low for the carriers adjacent to the sub-block gap.
+- The sub-block edges adjacent to the sub-block gap shall be determined using the specified Foffset_high and Foffset_low for the carriers adjacent to the sub-block gap.

 4.7.2.4.2 NRTC3 power allocation

 Set the number of carriers to the number of carriers at maximum TRP (D.15).